Animal Cruelty Legal Process and Investigation

 No. The animals seized by the Chandler Police Department have been placed under the care of the Arizona Humane Society until the appeal process concluded.

 Chandler Police released an update regarding the animal cruelty investigation.
 77 criminal misdemeanor charges have been filed with the Chandler Municipal Court.
-The Maricopa County Attorney’s Office also has filed a 24-count indictment of felony and criminal misdemeanor charges.
+The Maricopa County Attorney’s Office also has filed a 24-count indictment of felony and criminal misdemeanor charges related to animal cruelty.
+The Maricopa County Attorney's Office also has filed an indictment on multiple fraud charges related to the animal rescue operation and financial exploitation of the suspect's mother.

 The pre-trial conference is an opportunity for the defendant and the defendant's attorney to meet with the prosecutor.